Solving Persistent Supply Chain Issues

 This project presented many unique challenges for Tendon Systems, including time constraints, the need for strategic engineering and, of course, supply chain problems.
 Regardless of these hurdles, the team of project managers and workers executed the job on time and on budget.

 The first, and most obvious problem, for the Holder project was dealing with the supply chain issues.
 Not only was Tendon involved in supplying materials for the initial portions of the project in terms of barrier cable installation, but they were also integral to the remediation of existing structures.

 This meant sourcing specialized materials for Carbon Fiber Reinforced Polymer (CFRP) strengthening systems.
 Every vendor was impacted by supply chain shortages, making it difficult to get these necessary materials delivered on time.

 Of course, labor shortage issues hampered the ability to run at full capacity.
 This presented unique challenges for the team on the ground.
 It also meant other contractors on-site struggled to find quality workers, leading to outside issues separate from Tendon, but nevertheless impactful on the project.

 All these issues withstanding, the timeframe of the project didn’t shift when challenges requiring concrete remediation occurred.
 This meant that Tendon Systems needed to source materials, source workers and perform all the necessary concrete remediation practices all in the span of three months.

-How Tendon Systems LLC Solved the Issues
+How Tendon Systems Solved the Issues

 Tendon Systems has always presented a polished image and a professional reputation.
 Even so, the Holder project presented challenges that would fully test the capacity of Tendon Systems and the team.
 They needed to: